-- To ensure that an up-to-date relationships education policy is in place and is made available to parents and for inspection. - To ensure that the relationships education policy and curriculum are in line with the DfE relationships education Statutory Guidance 2020. - To ensure that the policy and programme reflect a whole academy approach particularly in relation to consultation.
+- To ensure that an up-to-date RSE policy is in place and is made available to parents and for inspection. - To ensure that the RSE policy and curriculum are in line with the DfE relationships education Statutory Guidance 2020. - To ensure that the policy and programme reflect a whole academy approach particularly in relation to consultation.